 2019 Organising committee

-Titus is a PhD candidate at Surrey Business School, University of Surrey.
-His work focuses on the interface between large-scale mining and artisanal and small-scale mining in Francophone West-Africa.
+Titus is a PhD Researcher at Surrey Business School and is leading the organisation and management of Ex4Dev19.
+His research focuses on the interface between large-scale mining and artisanal and small-scale mining in Francophone West-Africa.
 Titus will commence his fieldwork early 2020 in Cote d’Ivoire, building on previous research conducted in the country on the formalisation of artisanal and small-scale gold mining.

 Suleman is a PhD Researcher at Surrey Business School, University of Surrey, sponsored by the Ghana Education Trust Fund.
 His work is on Corporate Social Responsibility (CSR) in the mining industry in sub-Saharan Africa, with a focus on exploration and mid-tier mining companies.

 Estrela is a PhD candidate at Surrey Business School, University of Surrey, sponsored by the Ministry of Mineral Resources and Petroleum of Angola.
 Her work is on Development Minerals in sub-Saharan Africa, with a focus on gender.

 Josh is an ESRC-funded PhD Researcher at Royal Holloway, University of London.
 His work focuses on informality and finance within artisanal and small-scale mining in sub-Saharan Africa.